bvanelli/python-for-data-analysis/README.md

 | [13](https://github.com/bvanelli/python-for-data-analysis/blob/main/lessons/lesson13.ipynb)	  | Concepts of clean coding                             |
 | [14](https://github.com/bvanelli/python-for-data-analysis/blob/main/lessons/lesson14.ipynb)	  | 	  AI assisted development                           |
 | 15                                                                                            | Final assignment presentation                        |   |

+## Acknowledgements

+I would like to acknowledge the repository [cuttlefishh/python-for-data-analysis](github.com/cuttlefishh/python-for-data-analysis), that served as an inspiration and template for this repository.
+Notable changes were replacing the original datasets with ones that were more relevant to me, as well as reworking the exercises (one per class, instead of one every two classes).
+The Python style was also updated to match more modern Python standards, since the language has also evolved since the original template.